EuropePMC/MongoDB-Layer/README.md

 	ICrudDAO dao = new CrudDaoImpl(MONGODB_URL.PRODUCTION_ROUTER);
 </pre>

 The input parameter is an element of the enum MONGODB_URL defined inside the interface ICrudDAO.
-Every element of this enum will translate to a MongoDB server address (or a list of them if the connection is made to a MongoDB cluster with multiple servers).
+Every element of this enum translates to a MongoDB server address (or a list of them if the connection is made to a MongoDB cluster with multiple servers).
 Every element of the MONGODB_URL enum has a list of dbNames associated.
 For example consider the following element:

 <pre>
 PRODUCTION_ROUTER(new String[]{"prod_1", "prod_2"})
 </pre>

 It has two dbNames.
-For each element of the dbNames list there will be a specific set of properties in the file src/main/resources/mongodb.properties that hosts the connection details to the relative  MongoDB server:
+For each element of the dbNames list there is a specific set of properties in the file src/main/resources/mongodb.properties that hosts the connection details to the relative  MongoDB server:

 <pre>
- #properties for prod_1 database
+ #set of properties for prod_1 dbName
 hostName.prod_1=mongos-prod-1.ebi.ac.uk
 port.prod_1=27017
 databaseAuthentication.prod_1=admin